Load Balancers in System Design

 Why do we need a load balancer?

-Suppose we have several clients sending requests to a single server.
-When number of requests increases, there will be two critical issues:
+Suppose we have a single-server setup where several clients are sending requests.
+When the number of requests increases, two critical issues arise:

-• Server overloading: There is a limit to how many requests a single server can handle.
-If number of requests exceeds this limit, server may become overloaded and unable to function properly.
+• Server overloading: There is a limit to the number of requests a single server can handle.
+If the number of requests exceeds this limit, the server may become overloaded and unable to function properly.

-• Single point of failure: If the single server goes down for any reason, the entire application will become unavailable to users for a period of time.
-This can result in a poor user experience and impact overall reliability of the system.
+• Single point of failure: If the single server goes down for any reason, the entire application will become unavailable to users.
+This can result in a poor user experience and impact the system's reliability.

-We can solve this scalability problem in two ways:
+We can solve the above problems in two ways:

-• Vertical scaling: We can increase the power of our current server.
+• Vertical scaling: We can increase the capacity of the single server by adding more hardware resources.
 However, there are limits to how much we can increase the capabilities of a single machine.

 How load balancing works?